Blogs

 • Debt accumulation and overextension: BNPL lenders often lack visibility into a borrower’s existing liabilities.
 Since most BNPL lenders do not report to the CRAs, there’s a risk of loan stacking, which increases the chances of consumer default.

-5 Proactive Steps to Take for the CFPB’s Buy Now Pay Later Regulation
+5 Proactive Steps to Take for BNPL

 RELATED CONTENT7 key factors in the compliance risk assessment process